Skip to main content

 ORDS (Oracle REST Data Service) cannot use a full .pem file.
 Copy the .pem file to server.crt, then edit and remove the private key section from the .crt file.
 This includes the '-----BEGIN RSA PRIVATE KEY-----' and '-----END RSA PRIVATE KEY-----' lines.

-cd /opt/amcom/apache/conf/ssl.key
+• cd /opt/amcom/apache/conf/ssl.key

-openssl pkcs8 -topk8 -inform PEM -outform DER -in server.key -out server.der -nocrypt
+• openssl pkcs8 -topk8 -inform PEM -outform DER -in server.key -out server.der -nocrypt

-10. Restart the amcom_httpd service.
+Restart the amcom_httpd and ORDS services

-7.x and 8.x:
+1. For 7.x and 8.x:

 systemctl restart amcom_httpd.service

-11. For 8.1 and above, restart the ords-standalone service.
+For 8.1 and above restart the httpd and ords-standalone service:

-systemctl restart ords-standalone.service
+3. systemctl restart ords-standalone.service

-a.
-Verify the ORDS restarted:
+4. Verify the ORDS restarted:

 systemctl status ords-standalone.service